 - Make a diary of any feelings or issues that you are worried about.

 - Write things down beforehand that you want to ask about or check out.

 - Allow plenty of time to find the place where the appointment will be.

-The questionnaires that you may be asked to complete at each session are:
+The questionnaires that you may be asked to complete are:

-The questionnaires that you may be asked to complete at the last session are:
+Some of the questionnaires that you may be asked to complete at each session are:

 Mental health explained

 ADHD stands for Attention Deficit and Hyperactivity Disorder.
 The 3 main symptoms are inattention, hyperactivity and impulsivity.
 If you have ADHD it does not mean that you are naughty and you are likely to find it difficult to control these symptoms at times and this is why having an assessment can be helpful as there are things that can make a difference.

 Autism means you have a particular way of seeing the world that is different to most other people.
 It means that you are likely to find it difficult to understand what people want at times and what they mean and why they have reacted in the way they have.
 You may find it hard to make and keep friends.
 Having an assessment for autism can help you make sense of why you find some things difficult.

 Anxiety can appear when you have worries, concerns, uncertainties, tension or feelings of fear.
 It is the body’s natural reaction to a situation or something scary or difficult.
 However there are times when it is more severe or becomes more frequent and gets in the way of everyday life, if this happens then getting help for it is a good idea.